Phylliida/MemoryMappedFileIPC/README.md

 ### Bidirectional communication?

 Just make each side have both a publisher and a subscriber.
+Publishers will only connect to subscribers with a different process id.

 ## Implementation Details